MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 1. Use the following steps to format the device.
 As the `root` user, run `parted` on the device.

-   1. Use the following command to create a primary partition spanning the whole disk:
+   1. Use the following command to create a primary partition that spans the whole disk:

       ```bash
       parted /dev/sdc --script mklabel gpt mkpart xfspart xfs 0% 100%